Forex Market Hours - Understanding the Different Market Sessions.

 Tokyo Market Hours

-The Tokyo forex market hours start when the banking hours begin in Japan.
+The Tokyo session start when the banking hours begin in Japan.
 This period is between 11.00 PM GMT and closes at 7.00 AM GMT.

-The Tokyo trading session encompasses the forex market hours in Asia.
+The Tokyo trading session encompasses the most of the market hours in Asia.
 It is thus commonly referred to as the Asian session.

-Many commercial centers in Asia and Russia are open during this trading session, which means that the forex volume traded during the Tokyo forex market hours is significantly larger than that during Sydney’s.
+Many commercial centers in Asia and Russia are open during this trading session, which means that the forex volume traded during the Tokyo session is significantly larger than that during Sydney’s.